rat-eos-pc-ua/tutorial/TTN/README.md

 - A`config.json` file with our Kafka connection details
 - Requirements installed

-### Python Script
+### Python example_storageIntegration.py script
 The following Python script available is an example that fetches sensor data from TTN via the storage integration.
 Keep in mind that are other integrations available in TTN that can be used.
 The script performs the following tasks:

 1. **Fetch Data from TTN**: